ChlodAlejandro/deputy/README.md

 Deputy relies on modules from [Zoomiebot](https://github.com/ChlodAlejandro/zoomiebot/tree/master/bot/api/deputy/v1) to perform bulk data operations.
 Zoomiebot is hosted on Wikimedia Toolforge, more information can be found [here](https://github.com/ChlodAlejandro/zoomiebot#README).

+## Installation
+See [User:Chlod/Scripts/Deputy § Installation](https://en.wikipedia.org/wiki/User:Chlod/Scripts/Deputy#Installation) on the Englsih Wikipedia for more information.

 ## Developing